elifmo9/intron_splicing/README.md

 2. Prepare two text files:
    - One containing the **mRNA sequence** (e.g., `mRNA.txt`).
    - One containing the **intron sequence** (e.g., `intron.txt`).
+   - Example files have been added for you to play around with but feel free to add your own files
 3. Run the script, and provide the file names when prompted:

 ```bash